Nadia Nadarajah and Charmaine Wombwell breathe life into Estelle Savasta’s prose with expressive visual storytelling – ★★★★

 Going Through is now playing at the Bush Theatre until 27 April.

-Disclaimer: I was invited to watch this show for free in exchange for a review of the performance.
+Disclaimer: I was invited to watch Going Through for free in exchange for a review of the performance as a member of the press.
 I did not receive payment for this review and all opinions stated are honest and my own.